Budibase/website/content/blog/no-code-tools/index.md

 This growth is exciting since it means that if you have a development problem, you can probably find a no-code tool to help you solve it.
 But it’s also overwhelming.
 How do you know which of the couple hundred tools are worth trying and investing in?

 This post will help clarify those decisions for you.
-We’ll outline the top 12 no-code tools in 2021.
+We’ll outline the top 12 no-code programming tools in 2023.
 Each platform has its specific use case, so please pay attention to its purpose - this will ensure you choose the right tool for the right job.

 ## What is no-code

 For those of you who are wondering 'what is no code?', let me explain.
 Software is built using code.
 This has not changed.
 What has changed is how that code is produced.

+No-code software and automation tools work quite a bit differently.

-Traditionally, code is produced by a developer/programmer writing it using an IDE (integrated development environment).
+Traditionally, code is produced by a developer/programmer writing it using an IDE (integrated development environment) or other development platforms.
 Writing code is a difficult skill and takes years to master.
-On top of that, in most scenarios, there are more than one programming language and framework to learn.
+On top of that, in most scenarios, there are more than one programming language and framework to learn to create effective code solutions or mobile apps.

 With no-code tools, you can build a web app, website, database, etc. without having to write code.
 No code tools replace coding with clicking or drag and drop.
 In most cases, the user interacts with a GUI (graphic user interface).
 This method of building software is often referred to as visual programming, which is not a new concept.

+App builders that allow citizen developers to create enterprise-grade solutions for handling business processes have been around for years.

 Truth be told, I am not a fan of the phrase no-code because it is wrong.
 Code powers the internet, and always will.
 What no code stands for is more of a movement and set of tools.
-'No coding' is more appropriate, and even that is not technically correct.
+‘No coding’ is more appropriate, and even that is not technically correct - as it implies there is not a single line of code involved.

 A short description can be found below:

 > No-code is a method of programming that involves building web technologies with GUI-based tools, instead of writing code.

 ## History

-If you studied computer science or ICT in the late 90s / early 00s, you will fondly 😜 remember [Dreamweaver](https://www.adobe.com/uk/products/dreamweaver.html) and [Frontpage](https://en.wikipedia.org/wiki/Microsoft_FrontPage).
-These tools were groundbreaking in their time and many peoples' first experience of a no-code tool.
+If you studied computer science or ICT in the late 90s / early 00s, you will fondly 😜 remember [Dreamweaver](https://www.adobe.com/uk/products/dreamweaver.html) and [Frontpage](https://en.wikipedia.org/wiki/Microsoft_FrontPage) .
+These tools were groundbreaking in their time and many peoples’ first experience of a no-code tool.
+But - they're a long way away from today's no-code SaaS tools.

 I built my first website with Frontpage, and it looked terrible, but it was a live website on the internet, which was a success 🎉.
-Sadly, I don't have a picture of my website, but thankfully you can catch a glimpse of Frontpage below.
+Sadly, I don’t have a picture of my website, but thankfully you can catch a glimpse of Frontpage below.

 {{< figure src="/no-code-tools/frontpage.jpg" alt="Front-page UI" >}}

 ## No-code tool evolution

-No-code tools have improved immensely.
-Just about anyone can build a website with tools such as Carrd.
+No-code app builders have improved immensely.
+Just about anyone can build a SaaS product or website, or iOS and Android app with tools such as Carrd.
 There are entrepreneurs, marketers, and designers building production-ready web apps without the assistance of a developer - which is an incredible feat.
 Long gone are the days when only a programmer could make things for the internet.

 ## No-code movement